Contaminated Land Site Investigations and Reports

 This guidance states that all contaminated land site investigations must be carried out in a phased manner.

-Should a potential risk be identified, then an intrusive investigation (or phase 2 investigation) will be required to establish the likelihood and extent of the risk.
-This can use a number of different methods from hand sampling though to drilling of boreholes with wells installed and must be based on the scope identified in the desk top study.
+Should a potential risk be identified during the desktop study of the site, then an intrusive investigation (or phase 2 investigation) will be required to establish the likelihood and extent of the risk.This can use a number of different methods from hand sampling through to drilling of boreholes with wells installed and must be based on the scope identified in the desktop study.
 It enables soils (and sometimes rocks) to be sampled and submitted for analysis and is what the layman thinks of as soil contamination testing.
-This is the stage that is generally thought of when people think of site investigations and may be referred to as soil sampling, a soil survey, soil testing etc. This may also be combined with a geotechnical investigation that allows data to be gathered on soil strength parameters to enable foundation design.
+This is the stage that is generally thought of when people think of contaminated land site investigations and may be referred to as soil sampling, a soil survey, soil testing etc. This may also be combined with a geotechnical investigation of the land that allows data to be gathered on soil strength parameters to enable foundation design.
 The data gathered will be used to refine the conceptual model and risk assessment to establish whether a risk is present.

 Should a risk be identified, then the next phase will be to carry out remediation.
 This may use a number of different techniques to mitigate the risks.
 We can guide you on this aspect too and find the most cost effective, appropriate way to deal with risks on your site.